MicrosoftDocs/Viva/Viva/topics/topic-center-overview.md

 search.appverid:
 - MET150
 ms.localizationpriority:  medium
-description: Learn about the topic center in Microsoft Viva Topics.
+description: Learn about the topic center in Microsoft Topics.
 ---

-# Topic center overview in Microsoft Viva Topics
+# Topic center overview in Microsoft Topics

-In Microsoft Viva Topics, the topic center is a modern SharePoint site that serves as a center of knowledge for your organization.
-It's created during [Viva Topics setup](set-up-topic-experiences.md) in the Microsoft 365 admin center.
+In Microsoft Topics, the topic center is a modern SharePoint site that serves as a center of knowledge for your organization.
+It's created during [Topics setup](set-up-topic-experiences.md) in the Microsoft 365 admin center.

 The topic center has a default home page with the **Topics** web part where all licensed users can see the topics to which they have a connection.